BCWF-Wetlands/wespr/README.md

-# WESP_r_calculator
+# wespr

-Conversion of WESP excel Calculator to R functions.
+An R package for WESP calculations, converted from Excel workbook.